MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 ### Snapshot invariants

-- A decoded snapshot has one to 255 unique, canonically ordered transaction hashes; the encoder additionally requires exactly one at round zero, subject to the decoder gap in Section 12.
+- A decoded snapshot has one to 255 unique, canonically ordered transaction hashes, exactly one transaction and no references at round zero, and nonempty references on every later round.
 - Multi-transaction snapshots contain only batchable classes.
 - Storage keeps one canonical transaction-to-snapshot finalization mapping; proposal deduplication and per-node uniqueness indexes suppress repeats.
 - The CoSi signature covers the proposer, round, references, timestamp, and complete transaction-hash list.